 Save the Gully!
-We were so territorial about our beloved hangout you’d think we would have sabotaged the construction equipment that ended up erasing it.
+We were so territorial about our beloved hangout you’d think we would have sabotaged the construction equipment that threatened to erase it.

 In fact, we did consider putting some of the Acres vandal’s favorite fuel additive (sugar—or better yet, we said—shit) into the gas tank of the earthmover.
 But we did nothing, and a couple of houses went up.

 Save The Gully!
 Bumper stickers should have been issued.
 And then, eight years later, when a nine-home subdivision was proposed for The Gully in 1993, neighbors objected vehemently.
 “I hate to see all the animal life go, said one Bellwood Road resident.
 She told the Springfield Union-News that she would miss the rabbits, raccoons, and opossums.
 But what about the other wildlife there?
 What about the PARTY animals?